 Certification Requirement Implementation Fair rubber The natural latex used to manufacture Durex condoms in Malaysia and Indonesia must be sourced from plantations certified by the Fair Rubber Association (FRA).
 By end 2022 MSC The krill oil used in our Mega Red product must be sourced from operations certified by the Marine Steward Council (MSC).
-In place Additionally, any marine species sourced from marine protected areas (ref.
+Additionally, any marine species sourced from marine protected areas (ref.
 3.4), must be sourced from operations certified by the MSC.
-FSC and PEFC When not manufactured using post-consumer recycled materials, paper and board used in our packaging must be certified by either the Forestry Stewardship Council (FSC) or Programme for the endorsement of Forest Certification (PEFC).
+In place FSC and PEFC When not manufactured using post-consumer recycled materials, paper and board used in our packaging must be certified by either the Forestry Stewardship Council (FSC) or Programme for the endorsement of Forest Certification (PEFC).
 2021 Round Table for Sustainable Palm Oil (RSPO) Business Partners supplying palm oil derived products must be members of the RSPO.
 Fats blends and other materials derived from palm oil to be used for human consumption should be sourced directly from RSPO certified farms through RSPO's segregated certification system (SG).
-2026 Wherever possible, palm oil used in our products should be sourced from RSPO plantations and farms.
-Where this is not possible, we will endeavour to purchase RSPO credits to cover volumes within acceptable timescales.
+Wherever possible, palm oil used in our products should be sourced from RSPO certified supply chains.
+Where it is not possible to secure certified surfactant volumes we will endeavour to purchase RSPO credits to cover volumes within acceptable timescales.
+Our ambition is for 100% of palm oil sourced directly to be certified through RSPO supply chains by 2026 (via a mix of segregated, mass balance and independent smallholder credits).
+We report progress annually in our ESG data book 2026